open summer of code

 • Learn about the project: pick something about the project that is important to the partner, and where your team would benefit in learning together.
 Set a goal together like "implement this technology", "find out if your target group wants to use that" or "combine this dataset with the other one".
 Use this technique of defining what you'll learn for the week during the other upcoming three weeks.

-• Learn about pitching: The team will get two opportunities to pitch in week one already; and they'll only get better at it.
+• Learn about pitching: The team will get two opportunities to in week one already; and they'll only get better at it.
 Encourage (but don't force) everyone to try it!

 All Weeks: Build Good Habits